-The following sections describe the Performance Goals, their supporting Objectives, and associated notable outcomes for FY 2024.
+The following section describe the Performance Goals, their supporting Objectives, and associated notable outcomes for FY 2025 (Oct 1, 2024 - Dec 31, 2024).

 GOAL 1.0 Provide for Efficient and Effective Mission Accomplishment

 The science and technology programs at the Laboratory produce high-quality, original, and creative results that advance science and technology; demonstrate sustained scientific progress and impact; receive appropriate external recognition of accomplishments; and contribute to overall research and development goals of the Department and its customers.